ibaiul/url-shortener/README.md

 Use Docker Swarm or Kubernetes to deploy service, load balancing, circuit breaking, ...

 #### QA
-Integrate Checkstyle, SpotBugs, PMD and SonarQube as part of the CI/CD flow
+Integrate Checkstyle, SpotBugs and PMD as part of the CI/CD flow

 Integrate Performance, Load, Stress and Chaos tests as part of the CI/CD flow (Gatlin, Chaos Monkey)